S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2022-10-06-SystemFunction032_Shellcode.md

           <img src="/assets/posts/SystemFunction032/SystemFunction032.PNG">
 </p>

 "Why the heck do you see something special in that?" you could ask.
-Well, at least I personally did not know about alternative functions for `existing memory region` encryption/decryption except for manual `XOR` operations.
+Well, at least I personally did not know about alternative functions for `existing memory region` encryption/decryption except for `XOR` operations.
 But as you can read in for example Kyle Avery's blog about [Avoiding Memory Scanners](https://www.blackhillsinfosec.com/avoiding-memory-scanners/) a simple `XOR` even with a longer key got in the meanwhile to detect for AV/EDR vendors.

 Although RC4 is considered as insecure and even broken for years it provides a much better memory evasion for e.G. Shellcode to us than simple `XOR`.
+It would be even more OpSec save to use AES here instead.
+But one single Windows API is at least very easy to use.

 ## The midnight idea